BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/plants/PUT_plant.md

 We set it to overwrite existing data

 New revision is added on whenever update is made

+Custom field's _id must be an valid objectId string, meaning it is hexidecimal string of certain length

 # SUCCESS RESPONSE BODY
 ```